spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 <br />

 4. Select the "OpenID Connect" app connector to add it to your account.
-Now, you'll be taken to the application configuration page where you can provide a **Display Name** and click the **Save** button.
-In this example, we will be using the display name **Spectro Cloud Palette OIDC**.
+Next, you will be taken to the application configuration page where you can provide a **Display Name** and click the **Save** button.
+You will use the display name **Spectro Cloud Palette OIDC**in this example.

 <br />